pgailinas/videoqa-representation-comparison/README.md

 ## Research Objective

 The objective of this project is to compare pretrained and self-supervised video representations for downstream multiple-choice VideoQA.
-Learned `autoencoder_video` representations are evaluated against pretrained `clip_video` representations using shared `clip_text` question-answer representations, configurable representation-based prediction methods, and a common evaluation framework.
+Pretrained `clip_video` and learned `autoencoder_video` representations are evaluated using shared `clip_text` question-answer representations, identical prediction methods, and a common evaluation framework.

-## Experimental Framework

-The project implements three complementary VideoQA pipelines:

-- Baseline VideoQA using Qwen2-VL.
-- Representation-Based VideoQA using pretrained CLIP video representations.
-- Representation-Based VideoQA using self-supervised autoencoder representations.

-Both representation-based pipelines use identical CLIP text representations and evaluation methodology, enabling controlled comparison of different video representations.

 ## Dataset